Variables

 Value

 This is the calculated value for the Variable.
 If there is no value, this property will be null.
-Inspecting a null value helps determine whether an Input Request has been answered or not.
+Inspecting a null value helps determine whether a question has been answered or not.

 Value Default